ruokokoski/predistocks/docs/tmp.md

 Several optimization objectives were considered:

-- **MAPE (Mean Absolute Percentage Error)**: Measures prediction errors as a percentage, making it easy to compare across stocks with different price levels.
+- **MAPE**: Measures prediction errors as a percentage, making it easy to compare across stocks with different price levels.

 - **Combined MAPE + DA**: Balances both prediction accuracy and the correct direction of movement.